NikosEfth/freedom/README.md

 Specifically for `freedom` experiments, you can change the hyperparameters described in the paper by specifying `--kappa`, `--miu`, and `--ni`.

 ### Expected results
 The experiments conducted with the `run_retrieval.py` script produce the following Domain Conversion mAP (%) results for the `datasets` and `methods` outlined above.
-By running the experiments as described, you should expect the following numbers:
+By running the experiments as described, you should expect the following numbers for the CLIP backbone:

 #### ImageNet-R